software-mansion/react-native-reanimated/packages/docs-reanimated/docs/reanimated-babel-plugin/about.md

 [Hermes](https://github.com/facebook/hermes), the JavaScript engine used by React Native, doesn't support classes.
 Class syntax requires [polyfilling](<https://en.wikipedia.org/wiki/Polyfill_(programming)>) before it can be used, which is problematic for the UI thread.
 To work around this, we coined the term of **Worklet Classes**.
 Worklet classes can be instantiated on the UI thread.

 `__workletClass` is a special property that marks a class as a Worklet Class.
-It's value doesn't matter, but it's a good practice to use `true` as a value. `worklet` directive in methods will be ignored if the class has this property.
+It's value doesn't matter, but it's a good practice to use `true` as a value. `'worklet'` directive in methods will be ignored if the class has this property.

 ```ts
 class Clazz {